Attrash-Islam/react-input-validator/README.md

 and will verify from the entered value for every "change" by depending on the passed function from the outside world.

 # States
-There are 4 basic state for the input:
+There are 4 basic states for the input:
 - sn-valid: which indicates that the input is valid
 - sn-not-valid: which indicates that the input is not valid
 - sn-dirty: which indicates that the input is dirty